JulianConneely/Fundamentals-of-Data-Analysis-Practical-Assignment/README.md

 # Fundamentals-of-Data-Analysis-Practical-Assignment
-## This Repository contains the Jupyter Notebook Anscombe’s quartet dataset.ipynb
+## This Repository contains the Jupyter Notebook Anscombe’s quartet dataset.ipynb which explains the background to the datasets and my analysis of same.
-## In order to run Jupyter Notebook one must...
+### I ran Jupyter Notebook from the Cmder program utilising Jupyter notebook version 5.50 and Anaconda version 3.6.5.

 Problem Statement:
 The following assignment concerns the well-known Anscombe’s quartet dataset [2].
 You